Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

     <img src="https://user-images.githubusercontent.com/65610334/212619373-74e057af-ee18-4eb2-b671-9f77acc565dc.jpg" alt="Error Histogram">
 </p>

+This concludes the process of 3D reconstruction.

-That's it!
-Feel free to test out the toolbox on other images included in this repo (see `Marked 2D Points`, `Results` (also has a README explaining what is what), and `Test Images` folder), or setup your own camera + mirrors and take your own images.
+Feel free to test out the toolbox on other images we have included in this repo.
+See folders: `Test Images`, `Marked 2D Points`, and `Results` for some of our own images, pre-marked points, and expected results.
+See `Results/README.md` to understand the naming conventions.
+Otherwise, you may setup your own camera + mirrors and take your own images.

 At this point, we recommend viewing Optional Step VI (extrinsics verification with epipolar geometry) and learning how to work with video data by checking out `DLTdv8a Integration/README.md` in this repo.
 You may also test different calibration scenarios, especially the ones near the end of `Calibration/README.md`.

 ### **Details On Estimation of 3D World Points (`lsqnonlin`)**